prashant558/-_exploration/README.md

 Exploring Hindi Language with Bigram Models, Neural Networks, and GPT 🚀📜

-Over the past weeks, I’ve been working on a project focused on Hindi language modeling — and it’s been both technically challenging and unexpectedly fascinating!
+Over the past few days, I’ve been working on a project focused on Hindi language modeling — and it’s been both technically challenging and unexpectedly fascinating!

 I started with Wikipedia Hindi articles from Kaggle, cleaning the dataset so that it only contained pure Devanagari characters.
 From there, the journey unfolded in three main steps: